geekadomicile/caparis2mysql/README.md

 1. Create a database with utf8-general-ci collation.
 2. Create a user with all priveleges on database created in 1.
 3. Execute ./install.sh
+4. Put your .csv file in download dir.